Simple updates that make your home feel more put-together—no renovation required.

-Are you thinking of selling your home or just tired of it looking like you just got out of college and have a hodgepodge of random things you have gathered over the years?
-I’ll be honest… I’m just not getting my house together and my kids are almost grown.
+Do you look around your house and think it looks like you just got out of college and have a bunch of random things you have gathered over the years?
+I’ll be honest… I’m just now starting to get my house together, and my kids are almost grown.

 1. Coordinate and Touch Up Paint Colors